rust-lang/rustlings/README.md

 ### Installing Rust

-Before installing Rustlings, you need to have _Rust installed_.
+Before installing Rustlings, you need to have the **latest version of Rust** installed.
 Visit [www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) for further instructions on installing Rust.
 This will also install _Cargo_, Rust's package/project manager.